Rice wine pork mince with beans and mushrooms

 - Generous squeezes of sriracha

-Heat the sesame, chili and vegetable oil and fry the garlic and ginger for a few minutes until fragrant.
+Heat the sesame and chili oil and fry the garlic and ginger for a few minutes until fragrant.
 Then add the pork and stir fry until it is around half cooked.
-Add the beans and mushrooms and stir before adding the white wine, rice wine, chicken stock, oyster sauce, soy sauce, sugar, pepper and sriracha.
+Add the beans and mushrooms and stir before adding the rice wine, chicken stock, oyster sauce, soy sauce (both), and sriracha.
 Let simmer until the pork is fully cooked, stirring occasionally.
 Top with more sriracha if desired!

-Egg fried rice: Simply take day-old white rice and fry it in a bit of sesame oil.
+You can serve this dish with jasmine rice, or even egg fried rice.
+For the latter, simply take day-old white rice and fry it in a bit of sesame oil.
 Push the rice aside and make a hole in the middle of the pan, crack 2 eggs into it and stir everything up with a bit of soy sauce.
 Serve!